 See how much you could save by switching your energy provider using the London Fuel Switch energy switch calculator.

-- Turn your thermostat down.
-Reducing your room temperature by 1°C could cut your heating bills by up to 10%.
-You could save around £40 per year.
-You can also try putting on another layer of clothing before turning the heating up.
+- turn your thermostat down – reducing your room temperature by 1°C could cut your heating bills by up to 10%, meaning you could save around £40 per year – you can also try putting on another layer of clothing before turning the heating up

-- Reduce your water temperature.
-Is your water too hot?
-Your boiler thermostat shouldn't need to be set higher than 60°C / 140°F.
+- reduce your water temperature – your boiler thermostat shouldn’t need to be set higher than 60°C / 140°F

-- Close your curtains at dusk.
-If you close your curtains at dusk it will stop heat escaping through the windows.
+- close your curtains at dusk – stop heat escaping through the windows

-- Turn off unnecessary lights.
-Always turn off the lights when you leave a room.
+- turn off the lights when you leave a room

-- Use half-load and economy programmes on appliances.
-If you're not filling up the washing machine, tumble dryer or dishwasher, use the half-load or economy programme.
+- if you’re not filling up the washing machine, tumble dryer or dishwasher, use the half-load or economy programme

-- Only boil the water you need.
-Just boil as much water as you need, and always cover the elements of an electric kettle.
+- only boil the water you need and always cover the elements of an electric kettle

-- Use energy-saving light bulbs.
-Use energy-saving light bulbs.
-Just one energy-saving light bulb can save you £100 over the lifetime of the bulb - and they last up to 12 times longer than ordinary light bulbs.
+- use energy saving light bulbs – just one can save you £100 over the lifetime of the bulb and they last up to 12 times longer

-- Do a home energy check.
-If you do a home energy check find out how you can save up to £300 on your household bills.
-You can do this online at Energy Saving Trust, or call 0800 512 012.
+- do a home energy check to find out how you can save up to £300 on your household bills – you can do this online at Energy Saving Trust, or call 0800 512 012

 We also encourage green design for new buildings, and the Council’s new office buildings feature renewable energy systems which displace some fossil fuel use.